propalparolnapervom/sergiiburtovyi-devops-test-task/README.md

 &nbsp;
 ## Requirements
 The following tools have to be installed to create the infrastructure.

+&nbsp;
 Only specified versions were used to test the IaaC.

+&nbsp;
-Thus, hardcoded as *required*.
+Thus, every specific version from below is hardcoded as *required*.

 | Tool | Version | Purpose of use |
 | ------ | ------ | ------ |